Food and Tooth Decay: The Connection

 The food that you chew and eat leaves a residue in your mouth, and nothing could make the bacteria that live in your mouth happier.
 Bacteria love the sugars and starch found in many foods.
 If you don't clean your teeth thoroughly after eating, bacteria will use the sugars and starch to produce acids that can eat through the enamel on your teeth.
 After a while, tooth decay begins.
 The more often you eat and the longer food residue stays in your mouth, the greater the potential for damage.

-Finally, limit your snacks.
+Finally, at White Bear Smiles, we recommend to limit your snacks.
 Each time you eat food with sugar or starch, acids attack your teeth for 20 minutes or more.

 If you have further questions about how your eating habits contribute to tooth decay, contact our White Bear Lake office to schedule an oral health consultation today?